lupyuen3/blockly-zig-nuttx/README.md

 const debug  = std.log.debug;
 ```

-We do this in the Zig Code Generator for Blockly (JavaScript)...
+We do this in the Zig Code Generator for Blockly...

 ```javascript
 Zig.finish = function(code) {